David Almond: Career

 Almond's novel The True Tale of the Monster Billy Dean (2011) was published in two editions: Adult (Penguin Viking); and Young Adult (Puffin).
-2012 publications include The Boy Who Swam With Piranhas (illustrated by Oliver Jeffers).
+His 2012 publications include The Boy Who Swam With Piranhas (illustrated by Oliver Jeffers).
 In 2013, Mouse Bird Snake Wolf (illustrated by Dave McKean) was published.

-His works are highly philosophical and thus appeal to children and adults alike.
+Almond's works are highly philosophical and thus appeal to children and adults alike.
 Recurring themes throughout include the complex relationships between apparent opposites (such as life and death, reality and fiction, past and future); forms of education; growing up and adapting to change; the nature of the "self".
 He won the Hans Christian Andersen Award for his writing, which biennially recognises the "lasting contribution" of one living author.
 (He had been one of five finalists in 2008.)

-The jury president, Ms Zohreh Ghaeni from Iran, observed that Almond "writes about children in crisis, while continuously giving hope to them", and cited in particular his first two novels, Skellig and Kit's Wilderness.
+The jury president, Ms Zohreh Ghaeni from Iran, observed that Almond "writes about children in crisis, while continuously giving hope to them", and cited, in particular, his first two novels, Skellig and Kit's Wilderness.
 She called "bibliotherapy" such as she attributed to Almond "a vital activity for all children around the world."
 When it named him a finalist months before, the international jury cited his "deeply philosophical novels that appeal to children and adults alike, and encourage readers by his use of magic realism".

-For his body of work Almond was also a British nominee for the Astrid Lindgren Award at the same time.
+For his body of work, Almond was also a British nominee for the Astrid Lindgren Award at the same time.
 He is Professor of Creative Writing at Bath Spa University.